DavidNix/landertastic/README.md

 Set up ActionMailer settings as usual for production environment if you want emails sent to you.

-Use heroku scheduler to schedule `rake:daily_stats` if you want a notification of the latest stats for the last 24 hours.
+Use heroku scheduler to schedule `rake stats:daily` if you want a notification of the latest stats for the last 24 hours.

 Log into `/admin` and change the site name and email that you want daily stats sent to.